Lucas Raymond Game Preview: Red Wings vs. Flyers

 Raymond Season Stats Insights

-- Raymond has averaged 17:42 of ice time this season (with a plus-minus rating of 0).

-- In 10 of 29 games this year, Raymond has scored a goal, but there are no multi-goal efforts on his ledger.
+- Raymond has a goal in 10 games this year through 32 games played, but has not had multiple goals in any of those games.

-- Raymond has a point in 17 of 29 games this season, with multiple points in six of them.
+- Raymond has a point in 17 of 32 games this year, with multiple points in six of them.

-- Raymond has had an assist in a game 11 times this season over 29 games played, with multiple assists in two games.
+- In 11 of 32 games this year, Raymond has had an assist, including two games with multiple assists.

-- The implied probability is 55.6% that Raymond goes over his points prop total based on the odds.
+- The implied probability that Raymond hits the over on his points over/under is 50%, based on the odds.

 Sign up for Underdog fantasy today.